top of page

 🎯 Goals

-• Keep track of follow-ups, deadlines, and company details.
+• Keep track of deadlines and next steps

 😩 Frustrations